Nikon Z 24-70 F2.8 S Lens Review including sample images.

 It would be one of the first lenses I would buy again if I were starting out again today so really well done Nikon on yet another amazing lens.

-I have a Nikon Z 180-600mm Review here also if you want to read it.
+I have a Nikon Z 180-600mm Review here or my 180-600 video review here.

 Thanks for reading and don’t forget to check out the video above if you really want to see more tech specs and test charts.